cran-task-views/MissingData/MissingData.md

     imputation based on matrix factorization.
 Finally, imputation for groups is also available in `r pkg("missMDA")` in the function `imputeMFA`.
--   *Imputation for non-parametric regression by wavelet shrinkage* is implemented in `r pkg("CVThresh")` using solely maximization of the h-likelihood.
 -   `r pkg("mi")` and `r pkg("VIM")` also provide
     diagnostic plots to *evaluate the quality of imputation.*